ValentinZarate/bib_functions/cycle.md

 # Cycle for searching studies using [Research Rabbit](https://researchrabbitapp.com/home) and [`all_bib_to_df`](./'all_bib_to_df'%20function)

 ## The cycle uses Research Rabbit and custom R filtering functions.
-The diagram should be simple and clear.

 ### Here are the steps involved: